Skip to main content

 Since her retirement Amanda has continued her interest in IT by developing WordPress websites for family, friends, and charities.
 She has an interest in brain cancer research as she has suffered the loss of two close family members to brain tumours.

-When not developing websites Mandy likes to spend time in the garden, reading, walking, and exploring Edinburgh and the Lothians on her bike.
+Mandy likes to spend time in the garden, reading, walking, and exploring Edinburgh and the Lothians on her bike.

 Member, Medical Advisory Committee